Pay & Benefits

 - What can I do to prepare myself for the test and career as a police officer?

-- How long does the recruit testing process take?
+- How does the police officer testing process work and how long does the testing process take?

-- When is the next police recruit testing process?
+- When is the next police officer testing process?

 - If I have tested before do I need to complete the entire process again?